 The current threshold is £30,000.
 Anything over this sum should be taxed at the individual’s normal tax rate.

-HMRC have been carefully scrutinizing tax free PILON payments.
+HMRC have been carefully scrutinizing tax free payments in lieu of notice.

-Through the Finance Bill, the government is currently looking to ‘clarifying and tighten’ the treatment of Termination Payments.
+Through the Finance Bill, the government is currently looking to ‘clarifying and tighten’ the treatment of Termination Payments, including lieu of notice.

 Firstly, they are proposing that NICs will now be charged on Termination Payments over the £30,000 threshold where Income Tax is payable.

 Secondly and for the purpose of this article, the government want to treat all PILONs as earnings and therefore subject to tax and NIC deductions.

 They have introduced a ‘post-employment notice pay’ (PENP) calculation that, broadly speaking, calculates the salary that the employee would have received, had they worked the balance of their notice period.

 The PENP is a somewhat confusing calculation and will require more information than is currently required to calculate the employee’s notice period and, in the authors view, is a rather long winded approach to what could have been very simple!
 Regardless, we have provided a brief example below.